Cinereus shrew: Distribution

 The masked shrew is the most widely distributed shrew.
 Its range covers most of northern North America extending south as far down to Maryland, along the Rocky Mountains in the west, and to the Appalachians in the east.
 This species was introduced into Newfoundland in the late 1950s.
 It can be found in many types of habitat like arid grasslands, moist areas, woodland, and tundra.
 The masked shrew mostly lives in humid areas and with high levels of vegetation to hide in.
 Moisture determines the abundance of this shrew.

 Predation and parasitism

-Predators include larger shrews, hawks, owls, shrikes, snakes, herons, foxes, leopard frogs, bluebirds, brown trouts, and weasels.
+Predators include larger shrews, hawks, owls, shrikes, snakes, herons, foxes, leopard frogs, bluebirds, brown trout, and weasels.
 Masked shrews are susceptible to many types of parasites, like fleas and tapeworms.
 Cowan and colleagues (2007) found that the high volume of food masked shrews consume causes them to be more susceptible to parasitism.
 Since males have larger ranges, they have a higher exposure to parasites.